apple/swift-metrics/README.md

 1. a metrics API
 2. a metrics backend implementation

-This package only provides the metrics API itself and therefore swift-metrics is a 'metrics API package'. swift-metrics (using `MetricsSystem.bootstrap`) can be configured to choose any compatible metrics backend implementation.
+This package only provides the metrics API itself and therefore swift-metrics is a "metrics API package". swift-metrics (using `MetricsSystem.bootstrap`) can be configured to choose any compatible metrics backend implementation.
 This way packages can adopt the API and the application can choose any compatible metrics backend implementation without requiring any changes from any of the libraries.

-This API was designed with the contributors to the Swift on Server community and approved by the SSWG (Swift Server Work Group) to the 'sandbox level' of the SSWG's incubation process.
+This API was designed with the contributors to the Swift on Server community and approved by the SSWG (Swift Server Work Group) to the "sandbox level" of the SSWG's incubation process.

 [pitch](https://forums.swift.org/t/metrics/19353) |
 [discussion](https://forums.swift.org/t/discussion-server-metrics-api/) |
 [feedback](https://forums.swift.org/t/feedback-server-metrics-api/)

-### Metrics Types
+### Metric Types

-The API supports four metric object types:
+The API supports four metric types:

 `Counter`: A counter is a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be reset to zero on restart.
 For example, you can use a counter to represent the number of requests served, tasks completed, or errors.